Introduction

 - Toggle Interactivity

-This function serves to enable or disable various interactions within the ER diagram.
+This "Toggle Interactivity" function serves to enable or disable various interactions within the ER diagram.
 For instance, when the toggle interactivity is in the locked state, users cannot add relations or access reference views of columns in the ER diagram.

 Add/Edit Relationships